tomwhite/covid-19-uk-data/README.md

 git add data/; git commit -am "Update for $DATE for Wales"
 ```

-Updates are not always made at a consistent time of day, so the following command can be used to check for updates every 10 minutes (after 14:00, which is the earliest any updates are made).
+Updates are not always made at a consistent time of day, so the following command can be run continuously in a terminal to check for updates every 10 minutes.
 The `-b` option makes it beep if there is a new update.
 ```bash
 watch -n 600 -b ./tools/crawl.py
 ```